chiranjeevi-sagi/weather-data-pipeline/README.md

 Run your DAGs using Airflow, Query your Database using pgAdmin and Visualize your data using Metabase.

+Want to checkout a demo of this project? go to : https://youtu.be/w9Ke-BMettc

 Congratulations on completing your ETL project!

 ## Credits